pabloalexandremedeiros/spring-batch-example/README.md

 For file 1 the following result is expected:
   Number of Customers per File: 6
   Number of sellers per file: 6
-  The worst seller: Jose
-  The most expensive selling identifier: 1

 For file 2 the following result is expected
   Number of Customers per File: 3
   Number of sellers per file: 3
-  The worst seller: Olinda
-  The most expensive selling identifier: 44